EnarJoesaar/Python_game/README.md

 # Python game
-Tulnuka mäng mida saab mängida ja mis sarnaneb kuulsale mängule Space Invaders
+How do create a python scripted game yourself

 ## Getting started
-In my Github(@EnarJoesaar) you can find a copy of the game for yourself

 ### Prerequisites

-You need software that can run a python script
+You need software where you can create and run a python script

 ```
 For example Thonny or PyCharm